Engee documentation

 "/user/codegen_model.engee", # the path to the model from which the code is generated

-template_path = "/user/main_template.jl" # path to the main function template
+template_path = "/user/main_template.jl" # the path to the template of the main function

 )

-Let’s look at an example template for generating the main function:
+Let’s look at an example of a template for generating a function main:

 function main_template() :: String